larryhastings/appeal/README.md

 illegal value--particularly if the types were floats.)

-Appeal validation functions are easy to write, so if these are insufficient to your needs, it's no problem to write your own.
-Take a look at the implementations of `validate()` and `validate_range()` to see one way to do it!
+Appeal validation functions are straightforward to write.
+So, if these are insufficient to your needs, you can easily write your own.
+Take a look at the implementations of `validate()` and `validate_range()` inside Appeal to see one way to do it!

 ## Multiple Options For The Same Parameter